 Our productivity has grown steadily over the years, and every year the faculty publish peer reviewed papers in the most prestigious journals in psychiatry and child psychiatry, as well as in other fields of scholarship.
 See faculty publications to get an idea of our contributions.
 Many recent graduates have published peer reviewed articles or book chapters based on work completed during their training.

 7. Teaching Excellence.
 Tulane is committed to teaching.
 The faculty takes teaching seriously, and a number of faculty have won teaching awards over the years.
-Although most of our teaching and training is conducted with residents, psychology interns, and postdoctoral fellows, we also have a large and growing commitment to continuing education and training efforts with mental health professionals, health care professionals, child welfare and legal professionals, teachers and child care providers and other groups.
+Although most of our teaching and training is conducted with fellows, psychology interns, and postdoctoral fellows, we also have a large and growing commitment to continuing education and training efforts with mental health professionals, health care professionals, child welfare and legal professionals, teachers and child care providers and other groups.
 Our faculty is skilled at conveying clinical concepts to diverse audiences effectively.

 8. Career Advancement.
 As the 10th oldest medical school in the U.S, and one of the oldest continually accredited Child and Adolescent Psychiatry training programs in the country, Tulane has enjoyed an outstanding reputation for almost two centuries.
 Combine Tulane's name recognition with the national recognition of the Tulane Child and Adolescent Psychiatry Department’s work and training in areas such as infant mental health and childhood trauma and neglect, and it is no wonder that graduating from this program leads to outstanding careers in academic, community or private practice in child and adolescent psychiatry.